Gucci: Description

 Gucci's holding company Guccio Gucci S.p.A. is based in Florence, Italy, and is a subsidiary of the French luxury group Kering.
-In 2018, Gucci operated 540 stores for 14,628 employees.
-The company generated €9.628 billion in revenue (€8.2 billion in 2018), and €3.947 billion in profits (€3.2 billion in 2018).
+In 2024, Gucci operated 529 stores for 20,032 employees, and generated €7.65 billion in revenue.

 Governance

-In the history of Gucci, up until the end of the Gucci family era, the design, promotion, and production of Gucci products were handled by the members of the Gucci family.
+In the history of Gucci, up until the end of the Gucci family era (1980s), the design, promotion, and production of Gucci products were handled by the members of the Gucci family.